‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 Is the film suffused with activism or devoid of it?
 Copyright: Searchlight Pictures © All Rights Reserved.
 Photo: IMDb.

 Following the box-office hits of Bohemian Rhapsody (2018), and Rocketman (2019), the musical biopics train has only been gaining speed and traction.
 James Mangold’s depiction of Bob Dylan is the latest link in this chain.
 Dylan himself was an executive producer on the film, yet the film is “far more conventional than either [the previous Todd Haynes directed biopic] I’m Not There or Dylan himself”.
 The previous, much more experimental I’m Not There (2007), where Dylan is portrayed through six different narratives, played by six different actors, is a far reach from the cookie-cutter standard “Man vs Society” story of A Complete Unknown.
-One way of explaining the discrepancy between these two portrayals is that Haynes tried to encapsulate the person, Bob Dylan, while Mangold is more interested in the broader theme of fame.
-He even admitted that Miloš Forman’s 1984 movie about Mozart, Amadeus, “a film about genius and the way all of us react to genius”, was an inspiration for his take on Dylan.
+One way of explaining the discrepancy between these two portrayals is that Todd Haynes tried to encapsulate the person, Bob Dylan, while James Mangold was more interested in the broader theme of fame.
+He even admitted that Milos Forman’s 1984 movie about Mozart, Amadeus, “a film about genius and the way all of us react to genius”, was an inspiration for his take on Dylan.

 “Dylan”, the phenomenon